mlcheng/php-CpanelDdns/README.md

 	$cpanel = new Cpanel();

-Then, just set the cPanel URL, username, and password
+Then, just set the cPanel URL, username, and password.
+This is to login to your cPanel.

 	$cpanel->setUrl("https://yourhost.com:2083");
 	$cpanel->setUser("username");